acryptos/docs-thegreatwave/tokenomics.md

 **TGW** is our Governance Vault, consisting of staked **WVP**.

-It governs the DAO, and also earns DAO revenue and emissions, which will be automatically compounded in the Vault.
+The locked TGW governs the DAO, and also earns DAO revenue and emissions, which will be automatically compounded in the Vault.

 Withdrawing from the Governance Vault incurs a withdrawal fee, which is shared among the remaining TGW holders.